 - For Israel, the same form of election described in the Old Testament in that the Israelites were chosen as servants of the LORD

 - The scriptures emphasise that election is centred on Christ.
-They argue that Jesus, the chosen one, and individuals become part of the elect by being united with Him through faith.
+Jesus is the chosen one, and individuals become part of the elect by being united with Him through faith.